Loretta M. Morris, Ph.D.

 She brought this wealth of experience to her teaching at Loyola Marymount, where her focus was always and primarily on her students, interacting with them both inside and outside the classroom.
 She is remembered for her classes in cultural anthropology, sociology of marriage and the family, and for her pioneering work in the sociology of childhood.
 Her widest audience encountered her, however, in her team-taught course (together with Professor Peter Haen, and her husband Richard) on the “Human Construction of Sexuality”; the class usually numbered more than a hundred, and was always closed out early.

-Her emphasis on quality teaching inspired her to be a founder of the Center for Teaching Excellence, an on-campus resource for faculty wishing to enhance the teaching and learning process at LMU, and a center that continues to provide a wide range of services to all who teach at LMU.
+Her emphasis on quality teaching inspired her to be a founder of the Center for Faculty Development, an on-campus resource for faculty wishing to enhance the teaching and learning process at LMU, and a center that continues to provide a wide range of services to all who teach at LMU.

 Professor Morris epitomized the LMU ideal of the teacher-scholar, publishing the authoritative history of the American Catholic Sociological Society and its transformation into the Association for the Sociology of Religion.
 Her work in this instance was made all the more difficult by the complete destruction of the society’s records in a catastrophic fire some years earlier.
 Reconstructing and verifying her material took months of letter-writing and personal interviews.
 She was also a book-reviewer for the journal Social Analysis.